blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/01_a_drunk_on_the_streets.md

 This was the best Minsk was going to get, and they both knew it.
 Erika could make a lot more trouble for Minsk that this case ever could.
 The Enforcer sighed, defeated.

 "Now, if you'll excuse me, I need to be on my way."
 Said Erika, turning towards the now empty street.
 "Tristan, up!"
 She took a deep breath, feeling the night's chill fill her lungs.
 She could make out the outline of the Grand Archive in the distance, at the other end of Viam Victoria.
-Belcroft House was not far from there.
+Behind it, the Spires pierced the night sky. _Home_, thuoght Erika.

 "See you soon!"
 She said to the Minsk, who had already started loading the man's inert body in her flier.